Home Addition

 Ashley Doyle and her husband have zero regrets about bumping out their bedroom.
 "Our king-size bed took up most of the floor space and the closet was a single rod and a shelf split between two people.
 We bumped out about 90 square feet off the back wall, which gave us a real walk-in closet and more room to maneuver.
 Now, we can have things like a TV stand and dog bed in our room."

-But two practical decisions tend to get overlooked at the planning stage.
+Two practical decisions tend to get overlooked at the planning stage:

-Extending a living or family room with a bump out can create a more open, flexible space for gatherings and relaxation.
+Extending a living or family room with a bump out can create a more open, flexible space for gatherings.

 The most common floor-plan mistake here is glass placement relative to the TV.
 A wall of windows behind the TV creates daytime glare on the screen; a wall of windows across from it creates evening reflections you'll see every time you watch anything dark.
 The fix is to put new glazing on the wall perpendicular to where the TV will live.
 You keep the light without losing the room to glare.